meaningfuljs/meaningfuljs/doc/does-your-code-speak-english.md

 Such approach is simpler than any virtual assistant APIs: [Siri](https://developer.apple.com/sirikit/), [Google Assistant](https://developer.android.com/training/articles/assistant.html), or [Cortana](https://developer.microsoft.com/en-us/cortana) one.
 Only the fact there are several different types of API can discourage more than possible excitement from integration with naturally speaking assistants.
 The most close match from these APIs is [structured data markup](https://msdn.microsoft.com/en-us/cortana/structured-data-markup) but it is not human-friendly enough.

 What proposes Semantic Web is [not short](https://jena.apache.org/tutorials/rdf_api.html) and resembles XML processing.
 Semantic Web querying in the form of SPARQL is restricted, as is any kind of SQL-like language.
 Natural language questions are wider than selecting fields/properties and also concern space-time, cause-effect, and some other important aspects of reality and abstraction, which require special treatment.
+Theoretically, we can use "What is location" instead of "Where", "What is date" instead of "When", and "What is cause" instead of "Why" but constant "What" questions do not sound well for natural language.

 This approach can be compared with what search engines do.
 They are able to retrieve [planet diameter](https://www.google.com/webhp?ie=UTF-8#q=jupiter%20diameter) but the result is not reusable. [planet volume](https://www.google.com/webhp?ie=UTF-8#q=jupiter%20volume) just does not work.
 We cannot retrieve any custom data.
 Whereas the proposal allows to answer to these and many other queries but also to make the very code searchable.